The worst experience for a cyclist is to have to endure an uncomfortable ride.

 The bike’s aluminum alloy fork has a wheel clearance of up to 4.8 inches to let you easily alter the type of tire you use as your travel needs change.

-This bike holds up to 280 pounds and the plush saddle has a comfort seat clamp that will make long rides exceptionally comfortable.
+This fat tire mountain bike holds up to almost 300 pounds and the plush saddle has a comfort seat clamp that will make long rides exceptionally comfortable.

 This 19-inch cruiser has a lightweight aluminum frame and 1.95-inch tires that will keep you cruising with little effort.